CDL-Quantum/CohortProject_2022/Week1_Rydberg/INSTRUCTIONS.md

 ## Task 4: Business applications

-Addressed in the Business applications document.
+Addressed in the accompanying Business applications document.

-### Once you are comfortable with the above tasks, you may turn to one or more of the below optional **Challenges** for any time remaining in your project.